Section 5119.34 | Inspecting and licensing of residential facilities.

 (2) Assist a resident in the self-administration of medication by taking the medication from the locked area where it is stored, in accordance with rules adopted pursuant to this section, and handing it to the resident.
 If the resident is physically unable to open the container, a staff member may open the container for the resident.

-(3) Assist a physically impaired but mentally alert resident, such as a resident with arthritis, cerebral palsy, or Parkinson's disease, in removing oral or topical medication from containers and in consuming or applying the medication, upon request by or with the consent of the resident.
+(3) Assist a resident who is physically impaired but mentally alert, such as a resident with arthritis, cerebral palsy, or Parkinson's disease, in removing oral or topical medication from containers and in consuming or applying the medication, upon request by or with the consent of the resident.
 If a resident is physically unable to place a dose of medicine to the resident's mouth without spilling it, a staff member may place the dose in a container and place the container to the mouth of the resident.

 The department shall send a copy of an application to the ADAMHS board serving the county in which the person operates or seeks to operate the facility.
 The ADAMHS board shall review the application and provide to the department any information about the applicant or the facility that the board would like the department to consider in reviewing the application.

 (F) The department of mental health and addiction services shall inspect and license the operation of residential facilities.
-The department shall consider the past record of the facility and the applicant or licensee in arriving at its licensure decision.
+The department may issue a license to operate a residential facility only if all of the following are the case:

 The department may issue full, probationary, and interim licenses.
 A full license shall expire up to three years after the date of issuance, a probationary license shall expire in a shorter period of time as specified in rules adopted by the director of mental health and addiction services under division (N) of this section, and an interim license shall expire ninety days after the date of issuance.
 A license may be renewed in accordance with rules adopted by the director under division (N) of this section.
 The renewal application shall be submitted by the operator.
 When applying for renewal of a license, the applicant shall pay to the department the renewal fee specified in rules adopted under division (N) of this section.
 The fee is nonrefundable.